San Clemente, California: Government and politics

+Additionally, in the Orange County Board of Supervisors, San Clemente is in the fifth district represented by Katrina Foley since 2023.

-According to the California Secretary of State, as of February 10, 2019, San Clemente has 40,105 registered voters.
+According to the California Secretary of State, as of May 14, 2025, San Clemente has 45,890 registered voters.
 Of those, 17,791 (44.4%) are registered Republicans, 9,926 (24.8%) are registered Democrats, and 10,309 (25.7%) have declined to state a political party.

 San Clemente is a stalwart Republican stronghold in presidential elections with no Democratic nominee winning the city in over four decades.
-It was one of only five cities in Orange County that backed Donald J. Trump with majorities of its vote in both 2016 and 2020.
 San Clemente voted in favor of Proposition 8 by 55.5% and for Proposition 4 by 52.2%.

 Gene James, elected by to the City Council in 2019, was appointed Mayor in 2021.
 James introduced a resolution to declare San Clemente a Second Amendment Freedom City in June 2021.
 In 2022, following the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, councilmember Steve Knoblock introduced a resolution to declare San Clemente a "sanctuary for life," which would have outlawed abortion within city limits.
-Following public pushback, the City Council voted 4-1 to table the measure, with only Knoblock voting to bring the resolution to a vote.
+Following public pushback, the City Council voted 4–1 to table the measure, with only Knoblock voting to bring the resolution to a vote.

-The California DMV has a field office in San Clemente.
-The location administers permit tests, behind-the-wheel tests, and various types of documentation.
+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data is listed below: